By Tim Lambert

 Doctors also prescribed baths in scented water.
 They also used salves and ointments and not just for skin complaints.
 Doctors believed it was important when treating many illnesses to prevent heat or moisture escaping from the affected part of the body and they believed that ointments would do that.
 In the Middle Ages doctors also examined a patient's urine.
 The color, smell and even taste of urine were important.

 Astrology was also an important part of medicine in the Middle Ages.
 Doctors believed that people born under certain zodiacal signs were more susceptible to certain ailments.

-In the 13th century a new type of craftsmen emerged in towns.
-He (or she because not all were male) was the barber-surgeon.
+In the 13th century a new type of craftsmen emerged in towns, the barber-surgeon.
 They cut hair, they pulled teeth and they performed simple operations such as amputations and setting broken bones.